 Six days after this conversation, “Jesus took with Him Peter, James, and John his brother, and led them up a high mountain by themselves” (17:1).
-Thus begins the episode in today’s reading, when these three apostles see Jesus as they have never seen Him before—radiating divine light and talking with Moses and Elijah, the only men in the Old Testament ever to talk with God on a mountain and representing the Law and the Prophets.
+Thus begins the episode in today’s reading, when these three apostles see Jesus as they have never seen Him before—radiating divine light and talking with Moses and Elijah, the only men in the Old Testament ever to talk with God on a mountain.
 Interestingly, there were prophecies about the “reappearance” of both these men in the Scriptures (see Deut.
 18:15; Malachi 4:5).
 The apostles received a privileged revelation of Jesus’ divinity within His humanity, because both His face (divinity) and His garments (humanity) “shone like the sun.”
 Here was the fulfillment of Jesus prophecy that “some standing here” would behold the glory of the Son of Man in His kingdom.
 Here, too, was the proof that whatever suffering lay ahead for Jesus, it did not come out of weakness.
 It was suffering He freely chose.

 This revelation came in the context of a foundational event in Israel’s history—God’s covenant with His people on Mt.
 Sinai after their exodus from slavery in Egypt.
 There He gave Moses and the people the Ten Commandments (or “Ten Words,” as they were often called in Israel), and He came down on the mountain and spoke to the people out of a fiery cloud of smoke.
 His Voice terrified them so much that Moses had to reassure them: “Do not fear, for God has come…that the fear of Him may be before your eyes, that you may not sin” (Ex.
 20:20).
 Why was sinning to be avoided?
 It was a bondage worse than slavery in Egypt.
 The “Ten Words” were a path out of sin for the people.
 The fireworks on Mt.
 Sinai were a severe mercy to them, as Moses explained so well.
 Later, Moses took three friends up the mountain with him to commune with God.
 Moses spent so much time conversing with God in the fiery cloud that his face shone with light when he returned to the camp below.